It was made by hand, with absolutely no AI (Artificial Idiot) used anywhere.

-I use no scripts that run on your browser, nor any cookies.
+The site doesn't use cookies.
+And I used to have no scripts that run on your browser, but now there is one in the auto-indexer (*).
 This site should work well on all browsers, and no differently on those web browsers that disable those things (because they're sick of being attacked by bad websites that keep using them against their visitors).

 I run an Apache webserver on one of my own computers for testing purposes, before publishing on an outside WWW server (I don't serve the public version of the site directly from one of my own computers).
 I use SSI to include common menus, etc., across a multitude of pages.
 It's easier to produce them, that way.
 And you don't have to update every page when you add more content.